• Skip to main content

 A seafood, meat and potato dish called curanto

-For lunch, we enjoyed a local seafood, meat, and potato dish called curanto at Octavio, a palafitos restaurant.
+We enjoyed a local seafood, meat, and potato dish called curanto at Octavio, a palafitos restaurant for lunch.

 Shop handcrafts at the artisanal markets

-There are several artisan markets on the island, the most famous being the Sunday Handicraft Fair in Dalcahue.
+The island has several artisan markets, the most famous being the Sunday Handicraft Fair in Dalcahue.
 We visited several markets and consistently discovered incredibly talented weavers and knitters.
 From sweaters and ponchos to socks and hats, the locals really know what they are doing.

 Craft market in the town of Dalcahue on Chiloe Island, Chile